pivotal-cf/docs-on-demand-service-broker/creating.html.md

 Another use-case of the previous manifest is for the migration of deployment properties which need to stay the same across multiple deployments of a manifest.
 For example in the Redis example, we [generate a password](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/adapter/redis_service_adapter.go#L322) when we do a new deployment.
 But when the previous deployment manifest is provided, we copy the password over from [the previous deployment](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/adapter/redis_service_adapter.go#L320), as generating a new password for existing deployments will break existing bindings.

 For example see the [example Redis service adapter](https://github.com/pivotal-cf-experimental/redis-example-service-adapter/blob/master/adapter/redis_service_adapter.go#L318-L323).

+<a id="previous-plan"></a>
+#### previous plan
+The previous plan as JSON.
+The previous plan is nil if this is a new deployment.
+The format of the plan should match [plan schema](#plan-schema).
+The previous plan can be used for complex plan migration logic, for example the [kafka service adapter](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/master/adapter/generate_manifest.go#L27:L33), rejects a plan migration if the new plan reduces the number of instances, to prevent data loss.

 <a id="generate-manifest-output"></a>